AEWesdorp/cfSPI/README.md

 ## Introduction

 cfSPI is a cfDNA Single-strand Pathogen Identification workflow, designed for paired-end Illumina sequencing data.
-This repository was created by Emmy Wesdorp from [De Ridder lab](https://www.deridderlab.nl/) at the Center of Molecular Medicine, University Medical Center Utrecht, the Netherlands.
+This repository was created by Emmy Wesdorp & Li-Ting Chen from [De Ridder lab](https://www.deridderlab.nl/) at the Center of Molecular Medicine, University Medical Center Utrecht, the Netherlands.

 You can find analysis pipelines and scripts for generating figures related to the paper: "NGS-based *Aspergillus* detection in plasma and lung lavage of children with invasive pulmonary aspergillosis."